How to Install SSH on Fedora 40 or 39

 This command refreshes the repository metadata and upgrades the packages, ensuring your system is current.

-Before proceeding with the installation, checking if the OpenSSH server is already on your Fedora system is good practice.
+Before installing, checking if the OpenSSH server is already on your Fedora system is good practice.
 Use this command to search for the OpenSSH server package:

 rpm -qa | grep openssh-server

-If this command returns a result, the OpenSSH server is already installed.
+If this command returns a result, the OpenSSH server will be installed.
 If there’s no output, you need to install it.

 Use this command to install the OpenSSH server: